scp756-221/course-site/docs/a6/page.md

 ## The architecture of the machine

-The `g4dn.xlarge` instance created by the `gpu_small` reques features a CPU with the following parameters:
+The `g4dn.xlarge` instance created by the `gpu_small` package features a CPU with the following parameters:

 * x86_64 Intel Cascade Lake CPU
 * 4 vCPUs on 2 Cores